reigenatk/mycsgostuff/README.md

 This cheat is an **internal** cheat, meaning it gets injected into the running process (in this case, csgo.exe).

-To use it, get the project, open up CSGO, and then run the solution.
+To use it, get the project, **open up CSGO first**, and then run the solution.
 One window should appear, from the Visual Studio process.
 But then you should get a second console window that spawns from the CSGO process itself.
 This is the window you should look at.

 Press F1 to toggle **Spray Control**, which removes spray entirely